Texas Tech Red Raiders basketball: Grant McCasland era: 2023–Present

 On March 31, 2023, Grant McCasland was hired as the 19th head coach of the Red Raiders.
 He had previously been the head coach of North Texas.
 Previously, he worked as the Director of Basketball Operations at Texas Tech from 1999-2001.
 He also earned his master's degree from Texas Tech in 2001.
 In Coach McCasland's first season, he notched a 23-11 record including a berth to the NCAA Tournament.
 The Red Raiders were upset in the first round by NC State.

 In 2024–25, McCasland guided the Red Raiders to a top-10 AP ranking and a No. 3 seed in the NCAA tournament.
 The Red Raiders advanced to their third Elite Eight as a program and their first under a coach not named Chris Beard.

 Postseason

 NCAA tournament results

-The Red Raiders have appeared in the NCAA tournament 20 times.
-However, their 1996 appearance was vacated.
-Their combined record is 22–21 (20–20 without vacated games).
+The Red Raiders have appeared in the NCAA tournament 22 times, with the 1996 appearance subsequently being vacated.
+Their combined record is 23–22.

 On April 6, 2019, Texas Tech earned their first trip to the NCAA tournament championship game with a Final Four win over Michigan State.
 Two days later, the Red Raiders lost the NCAA tournament championship game in overtime 85–77 to Virginia.